Council's law change bid faces first reading in Parliament

 Rotorua-based Labour list MP Tāmati Coffey is the bill's sponsor.

 Parliament's order paper for today states allowance for two 10-minute speeches and nine five-minute speeches on the bill.
-Debate is expected to begin about 2pm and can be viewed on-demand on the Parliament website or on Parliament TV.
+The debate is expected to begin at about 2pm and can be viewed on-demand on the Parliament website or on Parliament TV.

-If it reaches select committee, the bill will be subject to public submissions.
+If it reaches the select committee stage, the bill will be subject to public submissions.

 If the bill does not pass before June 1, it will not apply to the 2022 local election and the council will have to proceed with its interim model.